mmeignin/EmbryonClassif/README.md

-# EmbryonClassif
+# Segmentation for EmbryonClassif
-Deep learning classification of bovine emvryos
+To segment Videos in Data dir first use python3 python3 python3 segmentation.py